Skip to main content

 Chronic stress, poor nutrition, or lack of sleep push this adaptive system too far, leading to what is known as allostatic load.
 This is the cumulative “wear and tear” on your body from being forced to adapt to too many challenges without adequate recovery.

-A is what often leads to the hormonal dysregulation that necessitated your treatment in the first place.
+A high allostatic load is what often leads to the hormonal dysregulation that necessitated your treatment in the first place.
 Your treatment helped to reduce this load and reset the system.
 The lifestyle strategies you are now employing are designed to keep the allostatic load low, preventing a return to that state of biological crisis.
 They create a buffer, a reserve of resilience that allows your body to handle life’s stressors without compromising its core functions.

 Post-treatment lifestyle strategies are not a temporary fix but a permanent commitment to providing your body with the resources it needs to maintain its own optimized hormonal balance.